Strawberry Bundt Cake

 USE FINELY CHOPPED STRAWBERRIES FOR THE BEST DISTRIBUTION

-Make sure your strawberries are finely chopped.
+An important note about this Bundt cake: make sure your strawberries are finely chopped.
 The depth and bake time of bundt cakes means more time for strawberry pieces to sink to the bottom.
-Keep them small to keep them in place!
+Keep them small to secure them in place!

-I thought that the best glaze for strawberry bundt cake was something that was quick and easy and wasn’t too heavy.
-I turned to the method I used when I made my chocolate bundt cake: a simple mixture of chocolate chips and heavy cream, otherwise known as ganache.
+I thought that the best glaze for this strawberry Bundt was something that was quick and easy and wasn’t too heavy.
+I turned to the method I use for my chocolate bundt cake: a simple mixture of chocolate chips and heavy cream, otherwise known as ganache.

-In this particular white chocolate ganache recipe, we’re using white chocolate chips (you can, of course, use chopped white chocolate) and I added strawberry flavor with freeze dried strawberries.
+In this particular white chocolate ganache recipe, we’re using white chocolate chips (you can, of course, use chopped white chocolate) and we’ll strawberry flavor with freeze dried strawberries.

 I learned this method when I was trying desperately to find a strawberry buttercream frosting that wasn’t a goopy mess.
 It works great for adding real, bright strawberry flavor to the ganache without weighing it down or thinning it out.